ashisprasad06/git-action-examples/.github/PULL_REQUEST_TEMPLATE.md

+# PR for MAIN BRANCH
 ## Jira
 [GDPLUMTEAM-XXX](https://sainsburys-jira.valiantys.net/browse/GDPLUMTEAM-XXX)

 ## Description
 <!-- Please describe what you have changed or added -->

-## Please specify the PR link for develop branch?
+## Please specify the PR link for develop branch
 [PR-LINK](https://github.com/git-action-examples/pull/XXX)

-## Please specify the UAT completion date ?
+## Please specify the UAT completion details
+<-- Please specify UAT completion date -->

 ## Types of changes
 <!-- What types of changes does your code introduce?  -->